The Best Place Value Chart Ever: Your Free Printable Place Value Accordion

 Divide by 10 using your place value chart

-If you want to divide 369 by 10 then you simply move the numbers one column each to the right as seen in the picture below.
-Students are quick to pick up the idea and process of physically moving the digits.
-This embeds the concept for them correctly, helping them to move on to large numbers and more complex concepts.
+Students are quick to pick up the idea and process of physically moving the digits, following place value charts.
+This embeds the concept correctly, helping them to move on to large numbers and more complex concepts.

-On a place value chart (as shown below), not only is it clear that this is the answer, children can further see that 9 is now the tenths place.
+On a place value chart (as shown below), not only is it clear that this is the answer, but children can further see that 9 is now the tenths place.
 Dividing by 10 once again would move the 9 into the hundredths place and the 6 into the tenths place etc.

 Divide by 10 using your place value chart